Barossa Valley (wine): Grapes and wine

 While the Barossa Valley is most commonly associated with its signature grape variety of Shiraz, the region does grow a number of grape varieties.
 Among these other varieties are Riesling, Semillon, Chardonnay, Grenache, Mourvedre and Cabernet Sauvignon.
 The popularity of Syrah has sparked interest in the development of other Rhone varieties, with increase production of Grenache and Mourvedre (also known as Mataro in Australia) for both blending and varietal bottlings.
 Many of these vines are remnants of the Barossa's fortified wine history and such have substantial age themselves.

 Despite its reputation as a red wine region, the Barossa Valley does produce a large amount of white wine.
 Riesling has been historically important in the region but has gradually shifted eastward to higher elevations and cooler climates of the Barossa Ranges.
 Many Rieslings labelled with simply "Barossa" will often include more grapes from the cooler Eden Valley wine region than the Barossa Valley.
 This is permitted as the geographical indication of the Barossa zone also includes the Eden Valley wine region that borders the Barossa Valley wine region to the east and which has developed an international reputation for the quality of its Riesling.

 The plantings of Semillon in the Barossa Valley have evolved to develop its own unique pink-skinned clone that is distinctive from the Semillon found in its French homeland of Bordeaux or the internationally known Semillon from the Hunter Valley in New South Wales.
-Barossa Semillon is characterized by its full body, golden color and low acidity.
+Barossa Semillon is characterized by its full body, golden colour and low acidity.
 Traditionally the wine was fermented in oak but in recent years has been produced more with stainless steel.
 Barossa Chardonnay is often oaked and subjected to malolactic fermentation which produces a big, full body creamy wine.